 What is Disability Rights Oregon provides in-depth information about DRO’s status as Oregon’s Protection & Advocacy System.
 It explains DRO’s access authority, the laws that mandate its responsibilities, and what DRO can do to protect Oregonians.

 More about P&As

-As Oregon’s designated Protection & Advocacy (P&A) System for 37 years, DRO has a unique role: to uphold the legal rights of people with disabilities.
+Oregon’s designated Protection & Advocacy (P&A) System since 1977, DRO has a unique role: to uphold the legal rights of people with disabilities.